rubyworks/rspecial/README.md

 in the same way that Ruby defines exceptions.
 An assertion is nothing more that an extended Exception class.
 Assay provides a complete set of these assertion classes for all common assertion needs.
-See [Assay](http://rubyworks.github.com/assay) project for more information on this foundational library.

 ## Installation